-- <79> Section 3.4.6: The Windows implementation of GSS\WrapEx() is called EncryptMessage().
-For more information, see [MSDN-EncryptMsg]. - <80> Section 3.4.7: The Windows implementation of GSS\WrapEx() is called DecryptMessage().
-For more information, see [MSDN-DecryptMsg]. - <81> Section 4.1: Except in Windows NT. - <82> Section 5.1: NTLM domain considerations are as follows:
+<79> Section 3.4.6: The Windows implementation of GSS\WrapEx() is called EncryptMessage().
+For more information, see [MSDN-EncryptMsg].

+<80> Section 3.4.7: The Windows implementation of GSS\WrapEx() is called DecryptMessage().
+For more information, see [MSDN-DecryptMsg].

+<81> Section 5.1: NTLM domain considerations are as follows:

 Microsoft DCs determine the minimum security requirements for NTLM authentication between a Windows client and the local Windows domain.
 Based on the minimum security settings in place, the DC can either allow or refuse the use of LM, NTLM, or NTLM v2 authentication, and servers can force the use of extended session security on all messages between the client and server.
-In a Windows domain, the DC controls domain level security settings through the use of Group Policy ([MS-GPOL]), which replicates security policies to clients and servers throughout the local domain.
+In a Windows domain, the DC controls domain-level security settings through the use of Group Policy ([MS-GPOL]), which replicates security policies to clients and servers throughout the local domain.